 - 1. When necessary, the Honor Council Constitution grants the Honor Council President authority to form a joint committee of faculty, staff, and students with the goal of discussing and determining a proposal to be submitted through the formal constitutional amendment process.

 - 2. The voting franchise of the Honor Council Constitutional Amendment Committee will consist of the following members of the St. Olaf Community:

-- a.
-Honor Council Officers
+- Honor Council Officers

-- i.
-Honor Council President (ex officio Chair)
+- Honor Council President (ex officio Chair)

-- ii.
-Honor Council Vice President
+- Honor Council Vice President

-- iii.
-Honor Council Secretary
+- Honor Council Secretary

-- b.
-Student Senate Representatives
+- Student Senate Representative

-- i.
-Student Government Association Vice President
+- Student Government Association Vice President

-- ii.
-Student Government Association Student Life Committee Senator

-- c.
-Faculty and Staff Representatives
+- Faculty and Staff Representatives

-- i.
-Dean of Students
+- Dean of Students

-- ii.
-Faculty Advisor to the Honor Council
+- Faculty Advisor to the Honor Council

-- iii.
-Chair of the Student Life Committee
+- Chair of the Student Life Committee

-- iv.
-Chair of the Faculty Governance Committee

-- v.
-General Counsel

 - 3. At a minimum, the Honor Council Constitutional Amendment Committee will be required to hold at least one Town Hall meeting at which students and faculty members may come and voice their opinions regarding any potential proposal.

 - 4. Proposals developed by the Honor Council Constitutional Amendment Committee must first be approved by a two-thirds majority vote of voting members of the committee in order to enter the formal constitutional amendment process as outlined in the Honor Council Constitution.